Peterksharma/Elevate-Your-Recipe/README.md

 # Elevate Your Recipe - High Altitude Baking Calculator

 Elevate Your Recipe is a web-based high altitude baking calculator designed to enhance your cooking experience.
 It works by adjusting recipes based on your elevation to ensure perfect results when baking at high altitudes.
-This tool is perfect for those who love to experiment with baking and want to personalize recipes they find online to the elevation they are baking at.
+This tool is perfect for those who love to experiment with baking and want to personalize recipes they find online to the elevation they are baking at.1

 ## 🌟 Features